 - Remember to blink.
-It’s not an urban myth: Looking at a digital screen does affect the amount of times you blink—usually detrimentally—causing your eyes to dry.
+It’s not an urban myth: Looking at a digital screen does influence how much you blink—usually for the worse, meaning your eyes may get dryer.
 An additional benefit of setting up blink reminders is that it will keep you aware of the need to refocus your eyes.

 - Get glasses!
 If you need prescription eyewear, get glasses that are specifically for writing.
 Tell your eyewear professional that they are going to be used for that purpose, as there are many options for coatings that can lessen glare and increase contrast.
 Dispense with the vanity and make sure that the “nice” part about your glasses applies to how comfortable they are during wear.